ilovetocode2019/telegram.py/docs/ext/commands/api.rst

 .. function:: on_command_error(ctx, error)

-    Called when an error occurs in a command
+    Called when an error occurs in a command.

 Command
 -------